wp-plugins/lightbox-plus/readme.txt

  * It should now be easier to use on multiple servers with different paths.
 * Added support for multiple galleries on a single page displaying separate slide shows
 * Updated ColorBox to version 1.3.9
- * Fixed a bug in IE where iframed youtube videos were not opening correctly.
+ * Fixed a bug in IE where iframed YouTube videos were not opening correctly.

 = 2.0.5 =
 * Rewrote the way the plugin is instantiated.
- * Provide better conrol over how actions and filters are added by Lightbox Plus.
+ * Provide better control over how actions and filters are added by Lightbox Plus.
  * Provides fix for jQuery UI styles loading on all admin panels.
  * Prevented jquery.colorbox.min.js from loading on admin panels other than Lightbox Plus.
-* Rewrote several functions to provide better compaibility with other plugins.
+* Rewrote several functions to provide better compatibility with other plugins.
- * Admin scripts are now enqued correctly.
+ * Admin scripts are now enqueued correctly.
  * Admin and plugin styles are now enqueued correctly.
 * Fixed slideshow always auto-starting if slideshow enabled.
 * Changed several variables and related fields
- * <em>Do Not Auto-Lightbox Images</em> using `auto_lightbox` to `no_auto_lightbox` to accurately reflect it's use.
+ * <em>Do Not Auto-Lightbox Images</em> using `auto_lightbox` to `no_auto_lightbox` to accurately reflect its use.
- * <em>Do Not Display Image Title</em> using `display_titles` to `no_display_titles` to accurately reflect it's use.
+ * <em>Do Not Display Image Title</em> using `display_titles` to `no_display_titles` to accurately reflect its use.
  * <em>Use Class Method using</em> `class_method` to `use_class_method` to accurately reflect it's use.
  * If you use any of these settings you will need to re-check them and save your settings.
 * Reduced size of inline JavaScript and converted all to jQuery.